jaanus-pi/interactive-fretboard/README.md

 # interactive-fretboard
  An interactive guitar fretboard made with HTML, CSS and JavaScript.

- I follow a tutorial from https://www.youtube.com/@MusicandCoding, be sure to check him out!
+ This project is based on a tutorial series from https://www.youtube.com/@MusicandCoding, be sure to check him out!